cardano-foundation/developer-portal/docs/get-started/secure-workflow.md

 ## Other pending topics in secure workflow

-These are not directly related to transacations, and will all eventually be addressed in their own pages on the Developer Portal:
+These are not directly related to transactions, and will all eventually be addressed in their own pages on the Developer Portal:

   - pool key installation & updates: transferring keys (e.g. VRF and KES) securely from within the air gap to your stake pool block producer
   - making encrypted backups of your private keys (so they can be kept offsite / stored outside your air gap environment)